duckduckgo/TrackerRadarKit/README.md

 It can be built manually two ways:

-1. Build the  `TrackerRadarKit` scheme via the included Xcode project
+1. Build the  `TrackerRadarKit` scheme by opening the Swift package in Xcode
 2. Run `swift build -c release` to build a release binary

 ### SwiftLint